-It should come as no surprise that Florence is one of the most popular travel destinations in Italy.
-One of the wealthiest cities during the Italian Renaissance, Florence is home to classical works of art, historic architecture and of course, natural beauty.
-And then there's the food.
+Florence is one of the most popular travel destinations in Italy and is very often on the itinerary for first-time visitors along with Rome and Florence.
+One of the wealthiest cities during the Italian Renaissance, Florence is home to classical works of art, historic architecture, and of course, natural beauty as well as a rich history of culinary excellence.

-Florence's most popular site is its Duomo (cathedral), the Cattedrale de Santa Maria del Fiore.
-Construction on the duomo began in 1296, consecrated in 1436, and holds 20,000 people.
-Its exterior, made of green, pink and white marble, has several elaborate doors and interesting statues.
+Florence's most popular site is its Duomo (cathedral), the Cattedrale di Santa Maria del Fiore.
+Construction on the Duomo began in 1296, but it wasn't consecrated until 1436.
+Its exterior, made of green, pink, and white marble, has several elaborate doors and interesting statues.

-Inside the cattedrale, there are dozens of paintings and sculptures of tremendous historical and cultural significance that will take hours to explore and appreciate, so give yourself some time to take it all in.
-Count the 44 stained-glass windows designed by notable Renaissance artists such as Donatello, which depict Jesus, Mary and some of the saints.
+Inside the cattedrale, there are dozens of paintings and sculptures of tremendous historical and cultural significance, so give yourself some time to take it all in.
+While you're there, try to count all 44 of the stained-glass windows designed by notable Renaissance artists such as Donatello, which depicts Jesus, Mary, and some of the saints.

 The Baptistery of John the Baptist, from the 11th century, is one of Florence's oldest buildings.
-Its exterior is made of green and white marble and has three sets of amazing bronze doors (the originals are in the Duomo Museum, also worth a visit).
+Located in both the Piazza San Giovanni and the Piazza del Duomo across from Florence Cathedral and the Campanile di Giotto, its exterior is made of green and white marble and has three sets of amazing bronze doors, the most famous of which are the "Gates of Paradise," designed by sculptor Lorenzo Ghiberti.

-You can buy one ticket that will allow you to visit all the attractions within the Duomo complex, including the Baptistery.
-However, the massive exterior doors with their scenes from the Bible, plus the mosaics showing more Bible scenes on the dome in the interior make the Baptistery worth a visit all on its own.
+You can buy one ticket that allows you to visit all the attractions within the Duomo complex, including the Baptistery.
+However, the massive exterior doors with scenes from the Bible and the interior dome's mosaics that show even more Biblical depictions make the Baptistery worth a visit all on their own.

-Inside the Campanile are intricately detailed relief carvings and sculptures, as well as replicas of the 16 original life-sized statues created by artists such as Andrea Pisano and Donatello (the originals are in the Museo dell’Opera del Duomo).
+Inside the Campanile, you'll find intricately detailed relief carvings and sculptures as well as replicas of the 16 original life-sized statues created by artists such as Andrea Pisano and Donatello (the originals are in the Museo dell’Opera del Duomo).

 The Ponte Vecchio (old bridge), built in 1345, was Florence's first bridge across the Arno River and is the only surviving bridge from Florence's medieval days (others were destroyed in World War II).